01 of 10

 Classic Checkerboard Kitchen Floor

-A staple of 1950s American design, the black-and-white checkerboard floor gives a kitchen loads of personality.
+A staple of 1950s American design, the black-and-white checkerboard floor, gives a kitchen loads of personality.
 The sharply contrasting tiles balance one another, creating a neutral surface for the floor that is still visually appealing.
 It's matched by cabinets painted white, and counters in a sharp slate gray.
-The entire effect is then crowned by golden yellow hue that dominates the upper areas of the walls, adding warmth to the otherwise cool color scheme.Continue to 7 of 10 below.
+The entire effect is then crowned by a golden yellow hue that dominates the upper areas of the walls, adding warmth to the otherwise cool color scheme.Continue to 7 of 10 below.

 07 of 10

 Vinyl flooring can be manufactured to closely resemble any of a number of natural materials.
 In this kitchen, the floor is comprised of sheet vinyl printed with images of hardwood planks.
 The faux wood has a rich golden hue that pairs pleasantly with the white cabinets and the hardwood furnishings in the space.
 The flooring combines the visual appeal of hardwood with the durability and easy maintenance of vinyl.Continue to 8 of 10 below.